 2 Ind.
 Code § 35-47-14-3(a)

 How are firearms removed from a dangerous individual under this law?
 For how long are they removed?

 There are two ways that an officer can take (seize) the firearms from an individual believed to be dangerous:

 - A law enforcement officer can seize the firearms from any individual who the officer believes to be dangerous without a warrant.
 In this case, the officer must:

-- file an affidavit in court within 48 hours explaining why s/he seized the firearm; and
+- file an affidavit in court within 48 hours that:

 - ask the judge for permission to retain (keep) the firearm.